adam-emm/adam-moore-personal-site/src/content/pages/index.md

   ctaText: Learn more about Adam Moore
   ctaLink: /about
 ---
-Adam is an experienced technology leader in the Media & Entertainment sector, originally from the UK and now based in Los Angeles.
+Adam is an experienced technology leader in the Media & Entertainment sector.

+Originally from the UK and now based in Los Angeles.